Is Your Family Member Being Deported? Call Our Deportation Lawyers in Los Angeles Today!

 1. Your Chances of Legal Return are Higher

 Although it is not guaranteed, when you leave by voluntary departure rather than by order of a judge, your chances of return are higher.
 If a judge deports you, you can wait up to twenty years before going back to the United States.
-On the other hand, if you voluntarily leave, you can get Legal immigration help, Los Angeles, before you leave to know how you go back and after how long.
+On the other hand, if you voluntarily leave, you can get Los Angeles immigration help before you leave to know how you go back and after how long.

 By voluntarily leaving, you will also be avoiding the consequences of an order of deportation.